Robust Market Interventions: Introduction

-What makes the problem challenging is that, in markets with numerous and changing goods, such as those hosted on large online platforms, the demand system is very high-dimensional, and realistic signals will leave substantial uncertainty about many aspects of the market's structure; see \Cref{Sec:BigData} for a detailed discussion.
-Our main result is that if demand satisfies a property that we call ``recoverable structure,'' then there are feasible intervention rules that robustly increase the total surplus.
-Moreover, within a natural class of interventions---those which do not reduce consumer surplus\footnote{This constraint is natural for a platform that could lose customers to other marketplaces or a government that can lose political support.}---our feasible interventions achieve the largest gain in surplus that is possible for a given level of subsidy expenditure.
-Hence, these interventions are as good as those that could be designed by an authority with perfect information.
+Our main result is that if the economic environment and the statistical signal about it jointly satisfy a property that we call \emph{significant structure}, then there are feasible intervention rules that robustly (i.e., with high probability) increase equilibrium total surplus.
+They do so despite the fact that the authority faces large errors in observing every detail of the system.
+Moreover, within a natural class of interventions---those whose direct (pre-transfer) incidence on consumer surplus is nonnegative---our feasible interventions achieve the largest gain in surplus that is possible for a given level of subsidy expenditure.
+Hence, within this class, these interventions are as good as those that could be designed by an authority with perfect information.

-Furthermore, our results provide tight conditions for robust intervention in the following sense.
-First, the property of recoverable structure cannot be dispensed with; there exist reasonable demand systems without recoverable structure for which the authority cannot robustly increase total surplus.
-Second, we show that there are markets with recoverable structure in which \textit{any} intervention rule that robustly increases total surplus is equivalent, in terms of how it allocates surplus, to the interventions identified by our main result.

-We now explain what it means for demand to have a recoverable structure and we discuss how this property is used in the construction of robust interventions.
+The key condition in the paper is significant structure.
+We now explain what it means and how it is used.

-The demand structure of the oligopoly is reflected in the Slutsky matrix $\bm{D}$.
-A given cell $D_{ij}$ in this matrix gives us the derivative of product $i$'s demand with respect to the price of product $j$.
-Thus the matrix specifies the complementarity and substitutability relationships across products.
-The authority's signal consists of noisy estimates of the entries of this matrix, with standard assumptions on the errors.
-The recoverable structure property requires that $\bm{D}$ has some eigenvalues that (in absolute value) grow sufficiently fast as the market gets large, and that the space spanned by their associated eigenvectors correlates with the market demand.
+The demand structure is encoded in a matrix $\bm{D}$ of demand derivatives (which in our setting is equal to the Slutsky matrix).
+A given cell $D_{ij}$ in this matrix is the derivative of product $i$'s demand with respect to product $j$'s price.
+Thus, the matrix specifies the complementarity and substitutability relationships across products.
+Mathematically, the significant structure property requires that a normalized version of $\bm{D}$ possesses a low-dimensional subspace of eigenvectors with large eigenvalues.
+In other words, there exist one or more principal components of the demand system that account for a significant amount of demand behavior.

-Recoverable structure has both economic and statistical implications that, combined, form the basis of our main result.